Reader's Guide

 Reading paths

-You're building something and deciding whether to raise.
-You want to understand the real tradeoffs before you take a term sheet — or decide you don't need one.
+Building something.
+Deciding whether to raise.
+Read this before you take a term sheet — or decide you don't need one.

-You deploy capital.
-You've watched well-funded companies fail at scale and want a better model for evaluating whether a company has done the constraint work before you write the check.
+Capital deployer.
+Tired of watching well-funded companies fail at scale.
+Want a better model for evaluating constraint work before writing the check.

-You run a missions organization, church, or nonprofit.
-You want a better framework for what to fund, what to pilot, and how to know when you're elevating before you've exploited.
+Running a missions org, church, or nonprofit.
+Need a framework for what to fund, what to pilot, and when you're elevating before you've exploited.

 All six chapters